Entering the European market for dried ginger

 What are mandatory requirements?

-All foods, including dried ginger, sold in the European Union must be safe.
+All foods, including dried ginger, sold in the European Union must be safe, as specified in the General Food Law.
 This applies to imported products as well.
 Additives must be approved.
 Harmful contaminants, such as pesticide residues, and excessive levels of mycotoxins or preservatives are banned.
 It should also be readily obvious from the labelling whether a food contains allergens.

 Official border control for dried ginger imported to the European Union